Information

 Danielle DeGroot

-Last Updated: February 8, 2023 | 7 min read
+Last Updated: March 13, 2024 | 5 min read

-cat cuddling with a girl in bed
+Cat cuddling with a girl in bed.

-For some of us, there is nothing more relaxing than curling up on the couch or laying down for a good night’s rest with your sweet fur baby curled up right by you.
-Even though felines are often seen as indifferent and independent animals, they genuinely enjoy being around people and communicate their fondness through their actions and body language.
-This can include giving snuggles or cuddling up with their owners.
-Some even regularly sleep pressed up against their owners.
-While this is something most purr parents appreciate, they often want to know the meaning behind the behavior.
+For some of us, nothing is more relaxing than curling up on the couch or laying down for a good night’s rest with your sweet fur baby curled up right by you.
+While most pet parents appreciate this, they often want to know the meaning behind the behavior.
+If you are a purr-parent asking, “Why does my cat sleep pressed up against me,” you have come to the right place.

-If you are a purr-parent asking, “why does my cat sleep pressed against me,” you have come to the right place.
-We know that feline behavior is unpredictable, and sometimes owners can interpret something as affection when it is not.
-While purr parents want to assume that their purr babies are cuddled up next to them while sleeping because they love them, is this always the case?
+We know that feline behavior is unpredictable, and sometimes, owners can interpret something as affection when it is not.
+While pet parents want to assume that their fur babies are cuddled up next to them while sleeping because they love them, is this always the case?

 What Does It Mean When A Cat Sleeps Pressed Up Against Me?

+Owners often ask, “Why does my cat lay against me?”
 Although many pet owners appreciate cuddles and like nothing more than to fall asleep next to their four-legged family members, sometimes a pet wanting to always sleep with you can be a bit troublesome.
 This is especially true if they become territorial, refuse to slumber elsewhere, or their behavior becomes bothersome.

 5 Reasons Why Your Cat Sleeps On You